entropic-dev/entropic/registry/README.md

 * `GET /www/tokens`
 * `POST /www/tokens`

-Legacy registry API support:
+These endpoints do not follow the entropic API conventions, but instead use the legacy endpoints for convenience:

-* `POST /-/v1/login` - log the legacy client in
+* `POST /-/v1/login` - log your client in
 * `GET /-/v1/login/poll/:session` - poll for a session token as part of the login flow
-* `POST /-/npm/v1/security/audits` - run a full security audit
-* `POST /-/npm/v1/security/audits/quick` - run a quick security audit
 * `GET /-/whoami` - respond with the name of the logged-in user
-* `GET /:package` - fetch either an install document or a full meta document
-* `GET /:package/-/:package-:version.tgz` - fetch a tarball